Greyhound Racing Ireland: History

 Bord na gCon/ Irish Greyhound Board officially changed its name to Rásaíocht Con Éireann/ Greyhound Racing Ireland on 1 October 2020 as part of the implementation of the Greyhound Racing Act 2019.
 The provisions enacted provide for an expanded Governing Board of nine members as well as laying the foundation for a new traceability system for racing greyhounds; enhanced powers for authorised officers; a more robust and modern regulatory framework and ultimately the updating of racing sanctions to be administered by an independent Control Committee and an Appeal Committee, the members of which will be appointed by the Minister following an open selection process.

+Strategic Plan 2025-2029

+On 23 July 2025 revealed the Greyhound Racing Ireland Strategic Plan.

+The plan is built on four pillars: Animal Welfare and Transparency (enhancing welfare, traceability, and accountability), Industry Sustainability (financial resilience and stadium modernisation), Public Engagement (education, outreach, and countering misinformation), and Operational Excellence (strong governance and measurable performance).

+Key initiatives include integrated welfare and veterinary data systems, regular public welfare reporting, stadium upgrades, strengthened post-racing care through the Irish Retired Greyhound Trust, and expanded education programmes.

+Emphasising accountability and financial stability, GRI will issue a six-month Industry Activity Report to track progress.
+The plan positions Ireland as a global leader in responsible, sustainable, and transparent greyhound racing.

 Irish Greyhound Care Fund

 In August 2019, it was announced that a separate Care Fund dedicated to funding a variety of initiatives for the care and welfare of the greyhound was being established.

 The Greyhound Care Fund is a fund that is dedicated to funding a variety of initiative for the care and welfare of the greyhound and the GRI is targeting the sum of €1 million to be raised for the Greyhound Care Fund in its first year of operation.
 The fund will accrue from the admissions and restaurant packages, a percentage of tote income and sponsorship.
 Care Fund arrangements for Shelbourne Park were brought into effect from 21 August 2019 and other stadia came into effect from 1 November 2019.